rimonim/embedplyr/README.md

 ```

 Whereas indexing a regular matrix by rownames gets slower as the number
-of rows increases, embedingplyr’s hash table indexing means that token
+of rows increases, embedplyr’s hash table indexing means that token
 embeddings can be retrieved in milliseconds even from models with
 millions of rows.